metadatacenter/cedar-manual/docs/_sections/a5/2_filling_out_metadata.md

 validation and auto-completion of controlled term lists, and supports cutting and pasting of sub-tables of information anywhere in the spreadsheet.

-You can copy and paste
+You can copy and paste from an Excel, Numbers, or Google spreadsheet into the spreadsheet view in CEDAR.

-Note that while CEDAR does not support the import of spreadsheet data, such data could be transformed from its array-based form into a CEDAR Instance following the required syntax of an appropriately structured Template, then imported into CEDAR.
+Note that while CEDAR does not support the import of spreadsheet data or direct ingestion of CSV-formatted values, such data could be transformed from its CSV-based form into an array structure within the CEDAR Instance (following the required syntax of an appropriately structured Template), then imported into CEDAR.

 ## **Advanced Tips for Fields**